NickMonks/Monzowler/docs/architecture.md

 ## Persistence

-The main datastore used for the web crawler is DynamoDB.
-Despite its potential cost and vendor lock-in, is a fully managed, highly scalable, key-value store that has shown to be extremely fast on both read and write operations, and since we don't require strong schema nor complex queries, and our access patterns are quite simple, I decided this was a good option.

-In the project this is set up in the dockerfile using localstack and AWS CLI.
+For this project, the primary datastore is DynamoDB.
+While it's true that DynamoDB comes with considerations such as potential cost and vendor lock-in, it has advantages that align well with the needs of a web crawler:
+- It's fully managed, highly scalable key-value store.
+- Provides exceptionally fast read and write performance.
+- Fits perfectly for use cases with simple access patterns as we don't need complex queries or strict schemas.

+Given that the crawler’s persistence layer is primarily used to Track job statuses (e.g., InProgress, Failed, Completed) and store sitemaps as crawl results DynamoDB’s characteristics became a natural choice for the system.

+### Local Development
+To keep development lightweight and vendor-agnostic, I used LocalStack to emulate DynamoDB locally.
+As the rest of the dependencies this setup is done via Docker and the AWS CLI, ensuring easy reproducibility from actual AWS infrastructure.

 ## HTTP Client